Solaire · May 19, 2026

 - Federal CT ITC (30% on the balance): $63,000

-- Total reduction on initial cost: approximately 64%
+- Total reduction on initial cost: about 64%

 These figures are indicative.
-The exact amounts depend on your installation's configuration, your tax profile, and the eligibility conditions specific to each program.
+The exact amounts depend on your installation's configuration, your tax profile, and the eligibility conditions of each program.
 A personalized analysis is recommended.

 Eligibility requirements